morse-simulator/morse/doc/morse/dev/adding_component.rst

 :py:meth:`morse.helpers.components.add_level`.
 The function
 :py:meth:`morse.helpers.components.add_data` can take an extra argument, which represents the level of the data (data will appears only at this level of realism).
-If not present, the data is available to all realism level.
+If not present, the data is available to all realism levels.

 .. code-block:: python